souvik666/react-outside-click-hook/README.md

 # useOutsideClick

-A React hook for capturing outside click events.
+A Custom React hook for capturing outside click events.
 The `useOutsideClick` hook allows you to detect when a user clicks outside of a specific element on your website.
 It returns a reference to the element, which you can attach to a DOM node using the `ref` attribute, and a boolean indicating whether the user has clicked outside of the element.

 ## Installation